“Please state your name for the record.”

 “It’s better than nothing, I guess.”

-When she finally came out, she was clutching the DARD to her chest.
-Drianna joined her at the wall, looking in on Kenian.
-From the inside, it appeared to be four solid walls with only a door leading in or out.
-In reality, only three of the walls were as they appeared to be.
-With the push of a button, a window opened up on the outside and anyone could look in, to observe interrogations.
-Anyone on the outside could see and hear everything, but on the inside, a person would be unaware they were being watched, even if they knew of the window’s existence.
-It was one of the many ways the Agency was so effective.
+Drianna came out, clutching the DARD to her chest, and joined her at the wall.
+The two women stood together, looking in on Kenian.
+The room looked like it had four solid walls with a single door and no windows.
+In reality, only three were walls.
+With the push of a button, a window opened up on the outside and anyone could watch interrogations.
+Anyone outside could see and hear everything, but nothing changed visually on the inside.
+A subject would be unaware they were being watched, even if they knew of the window’s existence.

 Drianna’s eyes flickered towards Ashrinn.
 “You don’t feel any kind of deception?”

 Ashrinn squinted as she considered the question.
-“Not that I can tell, but it’s hard to feel much of anything from here.”
+“It’s hard to feel much from here, but no. I don’t.”

 Drianna nodded.
 “In this, I agree with your instincts.
-Why would he go to all that trouble of turning himself in only to lie?”
+Why turn himself in only to lie to us?”

 Ashrinn turned to look at her, eyebrows arched.
 “I hadn’t heard that part.”

-“Perhaps if you pulled your head out of the weapons’ locker once in a while, the other Agents would talk to you,” she teased.
-“The report says he came out of the Datroya Plain on a bike and just…handed himself over to the first Agent he found.”
+“If you pulled your head out of the weapons’ locker once in a while, other Agents might talk to you,” she teased.
+“The report says he came out of the Datroya Plain on a speeder and just… handed himself over to the first Agent he found.”

 She frowned.
 “Just like that?”